DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 Field | Type | Description
 ------|------|------------
 item | [GroupingPanelItem](#groupingpanelitem) | The Grouping Panel item.
-showGroupingControls | boolean | Specifies whether to display a button that cancels grouping by the column. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction. onSort | ({ keepOther: boolean, cancel: boolean }) => void | An event that initiates changing column's sorting direction.
+showGroupingControls | boolean | Specifies whether to display a button that cancels grouping by column. showSortingControls | boolean | Specifies whether to render controls that toggle the column's sorting state. sortingDirection? | 'asc' &#124; 'desc' | Specifies the sorting direction. onSort | ({ keepOther: boolean, cancel: boolean }) => void | An event that initiates changing a column's sorting direction.
 Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `cancel` is set to true. onGroup | () => void | An event that initiates grouping by the column.
+Cancels sorting by the current column if `cancel` is set to true. onGroup | () => void | An event that initiates grouping by column.

 ### GroupingPanelEmptyMessageProps